 She was a lady of the Victorian era.
 Her house was lovely, with beautifully polished old furniture, lace antimacassars on chair arms and backs.
 Delicate porcelain figurines and glass ornaments displayed on table tops.
 And in the middle of it, a huge slobbering Boxer galumphing around.

-A Boxer and bric a brac
+Boxer amidst bric a brac

 Copper, to my knowledge, never knocked a single table over.
 He seemed able to jump and play in the middle of a room full of lovely and fragile bric a brac without touching a thing.
 In deference to her upholstered furniture, she put old towels on chair arms and parts of the sofa where he was likely to be, and likely to drool.
 She kept towels in the kitchen by his bowls and in the hallway to mop up the water that dribbled out of his mouth after he drank.
 But other than that, Mrs. Layfield made no adjustments to her living arrangements to accommodate his boisterousness, and she didn’t need to.
 He seemed to know where it was ok to be boisterous and how to play around the furniture.